yahoojapan/NGT/bin/qbg/README.md

 Specify the number of the explored nodes in the graph.
 When the number of the explored nodes reached the specified number, the search is terminated.

 **-p** *result_expansion* (default = 0.0)
 Specify the expansion ratio of the number of approximate inner search objects to the number of search objects.
-For example, when the ratio is 10 and the number of search objects is 20, the number of the approximate search objects is set to 200 inside the search processing.
+For example, when the ratio is 10 and the number of search objects is 20, the number of approximate search objects is set to 200 inside the search process.
+After retrieving the approximate search objects, exact distances are calculated, and the objects are ranked to obtain the top results according to the number of search objects.
+This process is called search refinement.
 A larger value brings higher accuracy but slower searching.
+If the -R option is not specified, the objects for refinement are taken from secondary storage, which may slow down the refinement process.

+**-R** *refinement_data_type*
+Specify the data type for the search refinement.
+The objects for refinement are loaded into memory as the specified data type from secondary storage to shorten the refinement time.
+On the other hand, a large amount of memory may be used.
+- __f__: 4 byte floating point number (default)
+- __h__: 2 byte floating point number

 Examples of using the quantized graph
 -------------------------------------